-Since 1930s, quantum mechanics was viewed as one of the two foundations for physics, more fundamental than the classic physics.
+Since the 1930s, quantum mechanics was viewed as one of the two foundations of physics, more fundamental than the classical physics.
 Seemingly, without adding “quantum” in front of a physics theory, it cannot be a viable theory.
 Yet, besides all those quantum-theories, what is the ontological essence about “quantum”?

 In general, the Uncertainty Principle can be interpreted in two descriptions.

 One --- In the article “Ball on a Spring (Classic vs. Quantum physics), http://profmattstrassler.com/articles-and-posts/particle-physics-basics/fields-and-their-particles-with-math/ball-on-a-spring-quantum/”, it wrote, “A is the amplitude of oscillation (which we are free to choose to be as large or small as we want). …

 In quantum mechanics, things change.
 At first glance (and that’s the only glance we need, really, …) there’s really only one thing that changes, and that is the statement that ‘we are free to choose [the amplitude] to be as large or small as we want.’
 It turns out this isn’t true.
 And correspondingly, the energy stored in the oscillation cannot be chosen arbitrarily.

 A single quantum of oscillation wouldn’t even make the ball move by a distance of an atomic nucleus!
 No wonder we can’t observe this quantization!!
 If the ball moves an amount that we can see, it has an enormous number of quanta of oscillation — and for such large values of n, we can make A be anything we want, as far as we can tell; see Figure 2.
 We can’t measure A nearly well enough to notice such fine restrictions on its precise value.”